EthereumAIFoundation/explorer/web3j-app/docs/source/smart_contracts.rst

 In order to avoid having to change config or code to specify which chain you are working with, web3j's default behaviour is to not specify chain ids on transactions to simplify working with the library.
-However, the recommendation of the Ethereum community is to use them.
+However, the recommendation of the EthereumAI community is to use them.

-You can obtain the chain id of the network that your Ethereum client is connected to with the following request::
+You can obtain the chain id of the network that your EthereumAI client is connected to with the following request::

    web3j.netVersion().send().getNetVersion();